MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--Description-->
 Specifies the date and time when the IT admin wants to start pausing the Feature Updates.
 When this policy is configured, Feature Updates will be paused for 35 days from the specified start date.

-Value type is string (yyyy-mm-dd, ex.
+- Supported value type is string (yyyy-mm-dd, ex.
 2018-10-28).
-Supported operations are Add, Get, Delete, and Replace.
+- Supported operations are Add, Get, Delete, and Replace.

 <!--/Description-->
 <!--ADMXMapped-->